 Add Swap Space to Increase RAM

-We have to add more memory to VPS before start the live stream.
-It helps to keep a smooth stream process.
+We have to add more memory to the VPS before starting the live stream.
+It helps to keep a smooth stream going.

 sudo dd if=/dev/zero of=/mnt/swap.0 bs=1024 count=1048576